Chertsey Town FC

 Southern League - Division 1 Central

 After seeing lots of games off, I searched through the remaining ones near(ish) me.
-I settled on Chippenham Town v Leamington in the Southern League as it looked a good game and meant that I could see my mate Sean, who is a Swindon Supermarine fan as well and gain some welcome company.
+I settled on Chippenham Town v Leamington in the Southern League as it looked like a good game and meant that I could see my mate Sean, who is a Swindon Supermarine fan as well and gain some welcome company.
 The Leamington Twitter said it was confirmed as being on, so I didn't bother putting in any backups.
-The Chippenham website and Twitter was next to useless, with no mention of the postponement or confirmation of the game being on, even as late as Sunday afternoon, when I last looked on it.
+The Chippenham website and Twitter were next to useless, with no mention of the postponement or confirmation of the game being on, even as late as Sunday afternoon when I last looked on it.
 All was going well.
 I left home at 12.30PM, arriving at Swindon train station to meet Sean at 2PM.
 We were soon on the way and listened to the pre-match build-up on BBC Wiltshire, which had great coverage of the non-league game, unlike our diabolical local station.
-We got to the ground about 2.40, only to be greeted by some people walking away from the ground, and saying it had been called off by the referee.
+We got to the ground at about 2.40, only to be greeted by some people walking away from the ground, and saying it had been called off by the referee.
 Thinking they were having a laugh, I went up to the ground and the awful news was confirmed.
 I had wasted 200 miles (nearly) worth of fuel, only to see the game called off at the last minute.
-I took Sean back to Swindon and stopped off at a pub hoping for a pint of real cider.
-But it turned out to be only Thatchers Gold, which although nice, is just a keg cider and one which I have had many times before.
-Eventually, I got home at 6.30, having wasted 6 hours and plenty of money on a fruitless expedition.
+I took Sean back to Swindon.
+I got home at 6.30, having wasted 6 hours and plenty of money on a fruitless expedition.
 On the way home I had seen a car on the M4 go up in smoke, just like my football plans.
 The emergency services dealt with it excellently, allowing the passengers of the car to cross the road safely, and not causing much delay for others in the process.
 And no one was hurt to my knowledge, so it ended well for everyone.
 A far cry from some of the incidents I have been stuck in where roads are closed for ages while investigators drag their heels.
 And of course, some of the accidents can be pretty nasty, which is no good for anyone, especially the party that did not make the driving error.

 I had been to ALWYNS LANE in the past to take pictures, back in the mid-2000s, hence the Isthmian League sign and daylight.
 From what I remembered it was a decent non-league ground with a good stand and lots of cover.
 Upon returning to the ground for this game, not a lot has changed, although I was able to look in more detail.
 It is one of the older non-league grounds.
 From a distance, the main stand looks like any other, but when you go in there, it's a bit ramshackle and has supporting pillars which can be a pain.
 But the elevated view makes up for it.
 And it's nice to see some traditional stands when most have been replaced.
 2 sides of the ground are terracing.
 Behind the goal to the right and opposite the main stand, although this one has a very low roof.
 The remaining goal is uncovered standing.
 The bar sells mainly cans and bottles but does the job fine.
 There was no club shop that I saw and I didn't visit the tea bar, which is situated behind the covered end.